ahillss/ReverseEngineeringNotes/README.md

 # Reverse Engineering Beginners Guide

-A beginners guide for reverse engineering C/C++ code compiled to X86 assembly.
-All assembly examples will be X86 32-bit.
+Not really a guide, but a listing of each problem I had to go through when learning how to reverse engineer C++ code compiled to 32-bit X86 assembly.

-This is a work in progress.
+*Note: this is a work in progress.*

 ### Hex editor